weekanda7/Metisse/README.md

 #### iOS Devices

-1. Install Appium/WebDriverAgent.
+1. Install Appium/WebDriverAgent on your ios device.
-2. Install tidevice (required for GUI).

 ### Enabling Developer Mode and USB Debugging (adb) on Android Devices